A transitioning energy network and a flexible power future

 - Partaking in demand side response through grid contracts to utilise locally generated or stored energy to provide additional revenue

-- Protecting a site from unexpected energy-related failures by responding rapidly to grid failures (see power resilience)
+- Protecting a site from unexpected energy-related failures by responding rapidly to grid failures through power resilience

 Find out more about how you can achieve energy flexibility

-To learn more about taking advantage of a flexible power future by taking control of your energy, contact us today using the button below and talk to one of our experts.
+To learn more about taking advantage of a future of energy flexibility by taking control of your energy, contact us today using the button below and talk to one of our experts.
 Alternatively, call us on 0333 230 1327, or email your query to email@example.com.